clivekahn/hello-world/examples/multicam/readmeEDIT.md

 The `pipeline` holds a queue of the latest frames and allows polling from this queue - we will use it later on.

-After adding the device, we begin our main loop in the application.
+After adding the device we begin our main loop in the application.
-In this loop we will display all of the streams from all the devices.
+In this loop we display all the streams from all the devices.

 ```cpp
 while (app) // Application still alive?